hillaryychan/COMP6443/notes/XXE.md

     <hello>&#x3C;</hello>
     ```

+## Exploitations

 Entities can

 * store values we specify
 * pull values from a local files
 * fetch remote data over the network and store them as entities

+Here is an example of extracting contents from local files:

 ``` xml
 <?xml version="1.0"?>